Point of view

 Banks and other service providers have always been challenged with the task of providing for clients’ raising expectations.
 Whether it be to do with the services and products they deliver or things such as security and efficiency, organisations must provide.
 On top of this, organisations – especially banks and the financial services – must adhere to regulation.

 Many financial organisations are challenged with delivering regulatory projects to a deadline while maintaining momentum of regular business initiatives.

 Compliance projects are disruptive to operations and take resources away from where they can deliver the real commercial value.
 Disruptions to business will occur; you will have to find the resources, places to do the work, find and procure the right software, and still run every other business process and project as normal.

 Responsiv can provide everything you need to understand the impact of a compliance demand, what the options may be, and then build and operate a solution.
 We will work with your team to deliver to your needs, while all the time reducing the time and disruption on their daily schedules.

 We know that every company has different imperatives and reasons for action, from regulatory box ticking to creating strategic platforms for growth.
 In all cases it is important to match cost to benefits and deliver solutions that do not block changes of direction.

 Whatever your motivation, Responsiv can offer advice and provide solutions – contact us to find out more.

-To find out about regulatory initiatives over the next few years, look at this FCA initiatives grid.
-Regulatory Initiatives Grid – May 2021 (fca.org.uk)
+To find out about regulatory initiatives over the next few years, take a look at the FCA initiatives grid.

 Responsiv recently delivered a regulatory project to implement eIDAS compliance in an Open Banking gateway.